 Switch-Off Event detection activates the Power-Off Request (POR) that triggers a user-defined interrupt routine to conduct housekeeping activities prior to powering down.
-(The user may also detect the Switch-Off Event by polling the Switch-Off Detect bit, rather than by using the interrupt routine).
-The user must ensure that the power-off routine duration does not exceed the 5 or 21 second Switch-Off Delay.
-If required, a user routine may deactivate the countdown by setting the Fail-safe Timer Reset Command bit, (bit 6 of APCR1).
-Setting this bit will stop and reset the Fail-safe Timer, thus preventing the fail-safe timer from causing power off before completion.
+(The user may also detect the Switch-Off Event by polling the Switch-Off Detect bit, rather than the interrupt routine).
+The user must ensure that the power-off routine does not exceed the 5 or 21 second Switch-Off Delay, or else the routine must set bit 6 of APCR1 to stop and reset the fail-safe timer, thus preventing fail-safe timer causing power off before completion.